Skip to main content

 Emahewu (Fermented Drink)

-Emahewu is a traditional meal drink made from fermented thin, watery porridge.
-To make it, maize meal is thoroughly mixed with water, cooked into thin porridge, cooled to room temperature, and left to ferment for two to six days.
-This nutritious, slightly sour beverage is popular throughout Eswatini.
+Emahewu is a drink made from thin, fermented porridge.
+Maize meal gets mixed with water, cooked into a runny porridge, cooled, then left to ferment for two to six days.
+The result is slightly sour, filling, and drunk all over Eswatini.

 Umncweba (Dried Meat)